isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Bjarne Stroustrup: [No Littering!](https://www.youtube.com/watch?v=01zI9kV4h8c).
 Bay Area ACCU 2016.
 It gives some idea of the ambition level for the Core Guidelines.

-Note that slides for CppCon presentations are available (links with the posted videos videos).
+Note that slides for CppCon presentations are available (links with the posted videos).

 Contributions to this list would be most welcome.